Rating is available when the video has been rented.

 Uploaded on Dec 5, 2011

-Judy Collins 1966 recording of "Marat/Sade" has found new relevance in this year's Occupy Movement and Wall Street protests.
+Judy Collins 1966 recording of "Marat/Sade" has found new relevance in this year's election and the former Occupy Movement and Wall Street protests.

 "Why do they have the gold?
 Why do they have the power?
 Why, why, why, why, why do they have the friends at the top?
 Why do they have the jobs at the top?"